JohnLCaron/rlauxe/README.md

 and randomly changing the candidate that was voted for.
 When fuzzPct = 0.0, the CVRs and MVRs agree.
 When fuzzPct = 0.01, 1% of the contest's votes were randomly changed, and so on.

-These are plots vs fuzzPct, with margin fixed at 4%:
+These are plots of samplesNeeded vs fuzzPct, with margin fixed at 4%:

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots/samples/auditsWithErrors/auditsWithErrorsLogLinear.html" rel="auditsWithErrorsLogLinear">![auditsWithErrorsLogLinear](docs/plots/samples/auditsWithErrors/auditsWithErrorsLogLinear.png)</a>
 <a href="https://johnlcaron.github.io/rlauxe/docs/plots/samples/auditsWithErrors/auditsWithErrorsLogLog.html" rel="auditsWithErrorsLogLog">![auditsWithErrorsLogLog](docs/plots/samples/auditsWithErrors/auditsWithErrorsLogLog.png)</a>